 The Administrative Templates node contains registry-based policy settings, and can be extended by using administrative template (.adm) files.

 The following list describes the Group Policy Object Editor extensions:

 - Administrative Templates.

-Contains all registry-based policy settings, including those for the Windows 2000 and Windows XP operating systems and components, as well as registry-based policy settings provided by applications.
+Contains all registry-based policy settings, as well as registry-based policy settings provided by applications.
 These policies relate to registry settings that control the behavior and appearance of the desktop and components of the operating system.
 This extension uses .adm files to specify the registry settings that can be modified through the Group Policy Object Editor.
 For more information, see Extending Registry-based Policy and Administrative Template File Format.

 - Security Settings.